Kelly Clarkson discography

 In 2011, Clarkson released her fifth studio album Stronger, accompanied by the hit singles "Mr. Know It All" and "Stronger (What Doesn't Kill You)".
 Stronger was certified platinum by the RIAA, fueled by the success of "Stronger (What Doesn't Kill You)", which currently stands as her most successful single with number one peak positions on sixteen Billboard charts, including the Billboard Hot 100 chart.
 In 2012, Clarkson commemorated her tenth career anniversary with her first greatest hits compilation, Greatest Hits – Chapter One.
 Accompanied by its hit lead single "Catch My Breath", Chapter One was certified gold by the RIAA.
 Released in 2013, her sixth studio album and first Christmas record Wrapped in Red became that year's best-selling holiday album in the United States.
 Its lead single "Underneath the Tree" recurrently charts as a popular Christmas hit song every holiday season since its release.

 Clarkson completed her recording contract with 19 and RCA with the release of her seventh studio album Piece by Piece in 2015.
 Certified gold by the RIAA, it became her third number one album on Billboard 200 chart and produced the hit singles "Heartbeat Song" and "Piece by Piece", the latter of which celebrated her milestone 100th number one listing on the Billboard charts.
 A year later, she signed a long-term recording contract with Atlantic Records.
 Her first record on the label and her eighth studio album Meaning of Life was released in 2017 and produced the hit single "Love So Soft".
 This was followed by her second Christmas album, When Christmas Comes Around... in 2021, accompanied by the single "Christmas Isn't Canceled (Just You)".
+In 2023, Clarkson released her tenth studio album, Chemistry, which included the lead singles "Mine" and "Me".

-To date, Clarkson has sold over 28 million albums and 54 million singles worldwide.
-In the United States, she has accumulated over 100 Billboard chart number ones; and has sold over 18.6 million album-equivalent units (including 14.6 million in traditional album sales), 35 million digital tracks, 61 billion in cumulative radio audience, and 2.8 billion on-demand streams.
+To date, Clarkson has sold over 28 million albums and 54 million singles worldwide and has sold over 18.6 million album-equivalent units (including 14.6 million in traditional album sales), 35 million digital tracks, 61 billion in cumulative radio audience, and 2.8 billion on-demand streams.